Reading time: 9 minutes

 When evaluating new ideas, check them against your fundamental truths rather than existing solutions.
 This prevents unconscious reversion to conventional thinking.

-This methodical deconstruction might feel uncomfortable at first – we’re essentially asking our brains to temporarily abandon their efficient but limiting shortcuts.
+This methodical deconstruction might feel uncomfortable at first.
+Because we are asking our brain to temporarily abandon its efficient shortcuts.

 Building Your First Principles Toolkit: From Theory to Practice